-The ability of the Sheriff's Department and Police Department to support the needs of future growth is dependent upon its financial ability to hire additional sworn personnel.
+The ability of the Sheriff's Department and Police Department to support the needs of future growth is dependent upon their financial ability to hire additional sworn personnel.
 In addition, a growing population would require that the Sheriff's Department secure sites and construct detention facilities on a timely basis.
-However, based on the existing policies contained within the Sacramento County General Plan, there is certainty that the SOIA would not have adverse impacts on police protection.
 Moreover, should portions of the SOIA Area be annexed in the future into the City of Elk Grove, the City's General Plan includes goals and policies that ensure future development does not adversely impact police protection services.